Location and premises

 - Do you need easy access to your premises?

-Maybe industry centers, start-up centers, coworking spaces and business centers are a good starting point for you?
+- Are industry centers, start-up centers, coworking spaces or business centers are a good starting point for you?

 Do the building, the floor-plan layout, the cost and the surrounding environment match up with your plans?
 If that is the case, pay attention to all relevant industry specific regulations and building requirements.